qoolife/developer.qoolife.com/content/api/v1/journal_entries/measurements.md

 ## <a id='tracked_variables'></a> Tracked variables

 Tracked variables are variables that the user selected to track over time.
-Any number of this values can be measured with the corresponding Measurement, sent along with the JournalEntry data, under the attribute **measurement_attributes** (see (section above)[#measurements]).
+Any number of this values can be measured with the corresponding Measurement, sent along with the JournalEntry data, under the attribute **measurements_attributes** (see (section above)[#measurements]).

 Use this request to get the list of variables the logged user is currently tracking: